JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

   <img src="dk-sakura-agentParameters.png" width="706" alt="New Agent Parameters tab"/>

-* You can now bookmark required agent pools to easily access them from the top of the agents and pools list.
-Learn more: [](configuring-agent-pools.md#Favorite+Pools).
+* You can now [bookmark required agent pools](configuring-agent-pools.md#Favorite+Pools) to easily access them from the top of the agents and pools list.

 * The [](build-results-page.md#Dependencies+Tab) now displays a find panel that allows you to search for specific dependent builds by configuration names.